 What’s your fave web series: Bad Bitch Club

 Fun Fact: He grew up on r&b music.
-His mom had Mariah Carey, Toni Braxton and the Waiting to Exhale soundtrack!
+His mom played Mariah Carey, Toni Braxton and the Waiting to Exhale soundtrack!

 ALIZE: THE WEB SERIES PRODUCER